Meet Our Deputy Chief

 Joy Lesnick is Deputy Chief of Research, Evaluation, and Academic Partnerships.
 In this role, Joy currently oversees the staff and projects in the Office of Research and Evaluation (ORE), including overseeing the review of all external requests to conduct research in the District.

 ORE is one of five offices in the Evaluation, Research, and Accountability (ERA) division, which leads the District’s use of data and evidence to improve student outcomes.
-This is achieved through the annual School Progress Report; Qlik-BAM, a suite of interactive dashboards; ongoing program evaluations and research; the comprehensive planning process; and professional development and technical assistance offered to leadership, Assistant Superintendents, and principals.
+This is achieved through the annual School Progress Report on Education and Equity (SPREE); Qlik-BAM, a suite of interactive dashboards; ongoing program evaluations and research; the comprehensive planning process; and professional development and technical assistance offered to leadership, Assistant Superintendents, and principals.

 Prior to joining the District, Joy spent six years at the Institute of Education Sciences (IES) at the U.S. Department of Education during the Obama administration, where she was the program officer for the What Works Clearinghouse, the Associate Commissioner for the Knowledge Utilization Division in the National Center for Education Evaluation and Regional Assistance (NCEE), and Acting Commissioner of NCEE.
 She previously worked at the University of Chicago Consortium for School Research and Chapin Hall at the University of Chicago.